-The exhibit comprises eight different areas.
+The exhibit comprises nine different areas.
 Emphasis should be made on the replica of a hut endowed with all the necessary elements to know how the Galician people lived during the Bronze Age, and a life-size human figure of a hunter, wearing furs to keep himself warm and carrying the weapons he used to hunt animals.

 During your visit, you are accompanied by the disturbing music coming from the projection room, where a 7-minute video displayed on big screens takes back to the time these carvings were made, and explains the different theories on their meaning.

 Your visit ends with an explanation on the importance to preserve the fragile displays of rock art so as to avoid their degradation with the passage of time.

 The long shape of the building, beautifully integrated in the landscape, reminds us of the figures of stags created 4,000 years ago

 The building of the park is another attraction of the European capital of rock art.
 Its long and irregular shape reminds us of the figures of the stags carved into the stone thousands of years ago.
 The roof of the building, with stone tiles, changes its colour with the daylight.
 The structure of the building is integrated in a magical landscape, where we can see scenes of some parts of our history.